How to Write a Conclusion Paragraph

 What to Avoid with Conclusion Transitions

-When writing a strong conclusion paragraph, you want to keep it simple.
+When determining how to write a conclusion paragraph, you want to keep it simple.
 Use a clear transition word or phrase, restate your main points and argument, and possibly finish with a call to action.
 Be sure to avoid the following missteps:

 - New Information.
 Your conclusion is not the place to introduce anything new.
 Simply restate and summarize the main points clearly.